MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

     - <u>Collection</u>: Click **Browse** and then select **Autopilot for existing devices collection** (or another collection you prefer).
     - Click **Next** to specify **Deployment Settings**.
     - <u>Action</u>: **Install**.
     - <u>Purpose</u>: **Available**.
 You can optionally select **Required** instead of **Available**.
-This setting isn't recommended during the test owing to the potential impact of inadvertent configurations.
+This setting isn't recommended during the test because inadvertent configurations may have negative impact.
     - <u>Make available to the following</u>: **Only Configuration Manager Clients**.
 Note: Choose the option here that is relevant for the context of your test.
-If the target client does not have the Configuration Manager agent or Windows installed, you'll need to select an option that includes PXE or Boot Media.
+If the target client doesn't have the Configuration Manager agent or Windows installed, you must select an option that includes PXE or Boot Media.
     - Click **Next** to specify **Scheduling** details.
     - <u>Schedule when this deployment will become available</u>: Optional
     - <u>Schedule when this deployment will expire</u>: Optional